-Health, Safety and Nutrition Education
+Health, Safety, and Nutrition Education

-Focuses on the physical needs of children and explores strategies to meet these needs.
-Emphasizes positive health routines, hygiene, nutrition, feeding and clothing habits, childhood diseases and safety.
-Places emphasis on the development of food habits and concerns in food and nutrition.
-Describes symptoms and reporting procedures for child abuse.
-Lecture: 3 hours per week.
+Focuses on the health and developmental needs of children and the methods by which these needs are met.
+Emphasizes positive health, hygiene, nutrition and feeding routines, childhood diseases, and safety issues.
+Emphasizes supporting the mental and physical well being of children, as well as procedures for reporting child abuse.
+Lecture: 3 hours.
+Total: 3 hours per week